cksoftwaretech/wangfuk/EVIDENCE.md

 "The Consultant's scoring reflects professional technical assessment, which naturally differentiates sharply between capable and incapable contractors.
 The MC members, being laymen, tend to give 'safe', average scores.
 Our 90 points for Prestige reflected their superior interview performance and technical answers, which justifies the difference."

 **The Logical Trap:**
 1.  **"Superior" Performance vs. Reality:** What "technical superiority" did Prestige show to deserve 90 marks?
-Was it the **fake litigation record** (E-CARTEL-RIGGED-SCORE)?
-Or the **lack of AP/RSE** (E-CARTEL-RIGGED-CRITERIA)?
+Was it the [**fake litigation record**](https://github.com/sparktsang/wangfuk/blob/main/EVIDENCE.md#-e-cartel-2023-08-31-01-the-perfect-score-scam-how-a-safety-violator-was-rated-clean)?
+Or the [**lack of AP/RSE**](https://github.com/sparktsang/wangfuk/blob/main/EVIDENCE.md#-e-cartel-2023-03-24-01-headcount-over-brains-how-16-clerks-outranked-a-structural-engineer)?
 Awarding 90 marks to a company with a documented history of safety convictions is not "professional differentiation"; it is **professional misconduct**.
 2.  **The Pattern of Elimination:** It is statistically improbable that *every single one* of the MC's preferred candidates (Sea-Tech, Man Ka, Man Sing) was technically "disastrous" enough to warrant 30-range scores from the Consultant.
 This systematic suppression suggests an intent to purge non-cartel candidates.
 3.  **The Outcome Test:** If Prestige was truly a "90-point" contractor, why did they use fake nets, fake foam, and ignore safety laws?
 The 90 points were proven false by the fire itself.